blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

     return A[start:end]       # return the sub array from `start` to `end`
 `````
 ## Fibonnacci Numbers
-Fibonacci Numbers are defined by the following reccurrance;
+Fibonacci Numbers are defined by the following recurrence;

 $F_i = \left\{
      \begin{array} \\